amloveyweb/shaderlabvscode/Features.md

 Update data of completion, hover information or intelisense from web

 > Selection: __Tools__ -> __ShaderlabVSCode__ -> __Update Data of VSCode Extension__

-### 3. Report an Issue

-Two ways to report an issue:

-1. Send Email to <amlovey@qq.com>
-2. Open a issue on <https://github.com/amloveyweb/amloveyweb.github.io/issues>